For UNC Charlotte students only:

 Each spring the Graduate School administers fellowships available only to outstanding UNC Charlotte graduate students.
 Awards begin in the upcoming academic year.

-A $3,000 grant for new or continuing master’s or doctoral mathematical, computer science or information technology research, plus $750 travel allowance.
+A $3,000 grant for new or continuing master’s or doctoral mathematical, computer science or information technology research.

 $2,000 grant plus NC resident tuition for a first-year U.S. Citizen or Permanent Resident master’s or doctoral student conducting research to address societal issues.

 $1,000 needs-based award for a continuing master’s or doctoral student in a health-related program.

 $1,000 needs-based grant to a continuing master’s or doctoral student.

 $1,000 scholarship for a new or continuing master’s student pursuing a degree in English or English Education.

 $1,000 award for continuing non-traditional master's or doctoral students.

 Up to $1,500 for continuing master’s or doctoral students to assist with costs often overlooked in other funding sources.